evan1715/RecipeProject/README.md

 - * mini-css-extract-plugin will create a separate CSS file when compiled.
 - * moment-locales-webpack-plugin excludes unnecessary locales from being compiled with the bundle to decrease overall size by almost half.
 - * webpack and webpack-cli are needed to compile webpack and use for dev purposes.

+## MongoDB
+The website uses an official cluster database hosted by MongoDB.
+All passwords are hashed with bcrypt.
+Recipes and user information are all located within this database.